Gowee/json2pyi/README.md

-# JSON to PYI
+# JSON to PYI (WIP)
-json2pyi is helps infer Python type definitions (dataclass or TypedDict) from a sample JSON file.
+json2pyi infers and generates Python type definitions (dataclass or TypedDict) from a sample JSON file.

 ## Example
 **Input:**